 The Indiana Avenue Cultural District stretches from the Canal to the White River and showcases Indianapolis' rich African-American heritage.
 Ransom Place was the first African-American neighborhood to be listed on the National Register of Historic Places in Indiana.
 This diagonal gateway to Downtown is home to the IUPUI campus, the city's life sciences initiative, a collection of major medical campuses and many residences.
-In the neighborhoods you'll find diverse residents, from Indy pioneers to medical and law students.
+In the neighborhoods you'll find diverse residents, from long-term residents to medical and law students.
 Residents relish the nearby Cultural Trail, Canal and multiple dining & shopping choices.

 Find an Apartment